-Timely Warnings / Crime Alerts can only be issued if the Virginia Tech Police Department receives information either from the Polizia Cantonale or the Managing Director of the Steger Center.
+Timely Warnings / Crime Alerts can only be issued if the Virginia Tech Police Department receives information either from the Cantonal Police or the Executive Director of the Steger Center.
 The Clery crimes for which Timely Warnings / Crime Alerts may be issued may include, but are not limited to, murder, non-negligent manslaughter, negligent manslaughter, arson, homicide, burglary, robbery, sex offenses, aggravated assault and motor vehicle theft.

 The Timely Warnings / Crime Alerts are generally written by the Chief of Police or a designee and they are typically distributed to the community via email to anyone who has a vt.edu email address by University Relations.
 A Timely Warning / Crime Alert for the Steger Center will be distributed in the same manner as noted below in "Emergency Notifications".
-That is, via the email list serve set up by the Managing Director, door to door notification, posting of flyers and a phone tree for the Steger Center facility and the area apartments.
+That is, via the email list serve set up by the Managing Director, door to door notification, posting in the group chats, and a phone tree for the Steger Center facility and the area apartments.
 The Timely Warning / Crime Alert notices are also posted on the Virginia Tech Police Department website.
-Updates to the Steger Center about any particular case resulting in a Timely Warning / Crime Alert will normally be distributed in the same fashion as noted below, that is email list serve set up by the Managing Director, door to door notification, posting of flyers and a phone tree for the Steger Center facility and the area apartments.
+Updates to the Steger Center about any particular case resulting in a Timely Warning / Crime Alert will normally be distributed in the same fashion as noted above.

-The internal process for providing warnings at the Riva Campus is by e-mail, phone or by immediately notifying by voice to the entire community.
-The community is reachable within a few minutes from the occurrence of the event.
+The internal process for providing warnings at the Riva Campus is by e-mail, group message, by phone or by immediately notifying the entire community in house.
+The community is generally reachable within a few minutes from the occurrence of the event.
 All faculty are required to possess a cell phone (operative worldwide) and can be reached immediately when traveling with students.
-The Steger Center maintains a listserv with all e-mail addresses of students and faculty in residency as well as some administrators at Virginia Tech.
-Students traveling on weekends or breaks can usually be contacted by e-mail or by phone (text or call).
+The Steger Center maintains a google group with all e-mail addresses of students and faculty in residency as well as some administrators at Virginia Tech; likewise, students are reachable via text and program group.
+Students traveling on weekends or breaks, may be reached by e-mail or by phone (text or call).
 All students traveling overnight during the semester must fill out a travel form in order for the Steger Center to be able to contact them in case of any emergencies.